Do you operate every day?

 How long do we spend at the reef?

 You will approximately 5 hours to explore the reefs which is up to 2 hours longer than similar Outer Reef Cruises.
-You can snorkel just off the boat, join a guided snorkel tour, try an Introductory Scuba Dive, take a Glass Bottom Boat tour, enjoy lunch and still have time to relax on the deck with a cool drink!
+You can snorkel just off the boat, join a guided snorkel tour, try an Introductory Scuba Dive, enjoy lunch and still have time to relax on the deck with a cool drink!
 You have time to do as much or as little as you like without the rush.
 Most guests will have travelled a long way to visit the Great Barrier Reef and with so much to see and do it is not something you want to hurry.

 Do you offer coach transfers from my hotel?